 Laura Hebert leads Sinfonia West, GTCYS’ first full orchestra with strings, woodwinds, brass, and percussion.
 Students are actively engaged in an enjoyable and welcoming environment as they’re introduced to rehearsal, listening, and ensemble skills, while developing musical elements of style and phrasing.
 With four annual concerts, including two at Orchestra Hall, Sinfonia students share stimulating performances with the community.
 String players in Sinfonia West have an average of 3 to 5 years’ experience, and wind/brass/percussion students have been playing their instruments for 1 to 4 years.
 Special artistic projects, sectionals, retreats, social activities, and extra opportunities provide a well-rounded and transformative experience which develops students’ musical, leadership, and lifelong skills.

 Sinfonia performed at GTCYS’ Fall Festival at Orchestra Hall, Minneapolis, on Sunday, November 19, 2017.
-Listen to a sample of their performance of their live performance at that concert of The Great Gate of Kiev and Hopak by Modest Mussorgsky (arr.
+Listen to a sample of their live performance at that concert of The Great Gate of Kiev and Hopak by Modest Mussorgsky (arr.
 Edmund J. Siennicki) here.
 Interested in purchasing the full performance?
 Click here to purchase CDs and MP3s!

 Sinfonia West repertoire includes playing experience through several sharps and flats.
 Repertoire highlights for spring 2019 include:

 GTCYS commits to providing an inspiring and comprehensive musical experience to transform students musically, personally, and socially.
 This means engaging the best conductors and sectional coaches, carefully curating musical selections for the best educational experience, performing in high quality venues, sharing music with diverse audiences, providing clear and consistent communications, promoting a welcoming and supportive environment, and putting students first.